 In addition to regular self-testing, ask your doctor for an A1C test at least twice a year.
 You may need testing more often if your results are too high or your treatment plan changes.

 An A1C test measures your average blood glucose level during the last two to three months.
-This provides a good picture of whether your blood glucose stayed close to your target range.
-It can also help your health care team decide if you need to change your medication.
+This test is different than a one-time blood glucose level because it provides a good picture of whether your blood glucose stayed close to your target range over a period of months.
+It can also help your healthcare team decide if you need to change your medication.
 For most people with diabetes, the target range should be less than 7%, but your personal A1C goal might be higher or lower.

 If your A1C test result is high, your doctor may suggest a number of changes to your treatment plan.
 This may include adjusting the dosage of your medication, adding another type of pill, changing the type of drug, or starting insulin or another type of injected medication.

 If your blood glucose levels are too high, don’t get upset.
 For reasons experts don’t fully understand, your diabetes medication may stop working after months, or even years, of taking it.
 This doesn’t mean your diabetes is getting worse.
 It may just mean you need a different combination of drugs or insulin to keep your levels under control.

 Keep in mind, everyone is different.
 There is no “best” pill or treatment plan for type 2 diabetes.
 You may need to try more than one type of pill or combination of pills, or insulin, to find what works best for you.

 Sometimes you need to change your treatment plan—even if it’s working well—because of life events.
 For instance, if you become pregnant, you can’t safely take oral diabetes pills.
 As a result, you must control your diabetes with diet and exercise or insulin.
 For a healthy pregnancy and baby, talk with your doctor before getting pregnant to make changes to your treatment plan.
 If you are already pregnant, see your doctor right away.

 Seeking Effective Treatment